 Our Mission

-The Washington International Diplomatic Academy (WIDA) is an independent organization that provides practical professional training in diplomacy and international affairs — both in person and online — to students, recent graduates and professionals in government, NGOs and the private sector.
-We teach what’s not in the books, so we don’t confer academic degrees.
+The Washington International Diplomatic Academy (WIDA) is an independent organization that provides practical professional training in diplomacy and international affairs to both current and aspiring diplomats, including students, recent graduates and professionals in government, NGOs and the private sector.
+WIDA teaches practical skills and does not confer academic degrees.

 Read more about what inspired WIDA’s mission in Executive Director Nicholas Kralev’s New York Times article “Diplomats Are Made, Not Born.”